Black cocoa cake aka the most delicious, spookiest Halloween chocolate cake.

 Here’s a little look into making this black cocoa halloween cake.
 The full recipe can be found at the end of this blog post!

-black cocoa cake q&a
+black cocoa cake recipe q&a

 do I need to use espresso?

-I highly recommend using espresso in the cake (especially papanicholas!) because it compliments the chocolate flavor.
+I highly recommend using espresso in the cake because it compliments the chocolate flavor.
 If for any reason you don’t want to or can’t use espresso in the cake, that is perfectly fine!
 Simply replace the hot espresso with an equal amount of hot water or milk.
 For the ganache, you’ll just heat up the cream and pour it over the chocolate.

 can I make this into cupcakes?